 Stepping-up Australia's Pacific engagement

-Australia is engaging closely with governments across the Pacific in the design process to ensure the new facility supports the development priorities of Pacific countries.
-We will work with our Pacific partners to identify projects that will support transformative and sustainable economic growth
+The Government will continue to work with our Pacific partners to identify projects that will support transformative and sustainable economic growth.

 The AIFFP will invest in high priority infrastructure across the Pacific, including in areas such as telecommunications, energy, transport, water and other essential infrastructure.
 This list is not exhaustive.

 The AIFFP will look for opportunities to work with bilateral and multilateral partners and the private sector.